 ESE Seminar Requirement (ENVR 400) for all Graduate Students

 All ESE masters and doctoral students have the following seminar requirement for graduation.

 Credit for attendance is described under "Special note for all students."

-NEW STARTING FALL 2010 - ENVR students can now check their status in meeting the requirement throughout the semester by choosing "Credit" in the top menu and checking the line against their PIDs.
-This is a work in progress in response to student suggestions so please be patient with us as we try to update this perhaps every 2-3 weeks.
+ENVR students can check their status in meeting the requirement throughout the semester by choosing "Credit" in the top menu and checking the line against their PID.
+We try to update this every week but on occasion this may take longer.
 At the end of each semester students will be reminded to check your status on this page and have 2-3 weeks to bring any errors to our attention.
 After that time, the record becomes permanent.
 At the beginning of the following semester, the page will bring forward the total number of credits from the previous semester to continue the ongoing tally.